 - Break your content up to keep it easily digestible to the reader.

 - Keep your CTAs (Call To Actions) clear and enticing.

 - Use basic SEO principles.

 These elements are common across, hopefully, most websites on the internet today.
 If yours isn’t one of them, you have a serious problem!
-We speak with new website clients all the time about their current website, including what’s right with it, what can be improved, and what is going wrong.
+We speak with new clients about their current website, including what’s right, what can be improved, and what’s wrong.

 What clients tend to overlook is that your website is the virtual front door of your business.
 If you keep your storefront, corporate office, and other streams of communication regarding your business clean, why not your website?
 Another crucial element to effective web design is the distinction between simplistic and complex web design and determining which direction is right for you, your business, and communicating your value to your target market.